alphagov/rp-onboarding-tech-docs/source/pages/msa/msa.rst

 What do you need to do?
 -----------------------

 We recommend that you use the MSA.
-If you do not want to, please contact the `GOV.UK Verify support team <idasupport+onboarding@digital.cabinet-office.gov.uk>`_  to discuss your alternatives.
+If you do not want to, please contact the `GOV.UK Verify support team <idasupport@digital.cabinet-office.gov.uk>`_  to discuss your alternatives.

 You need to host the MSA so the GOV.UK Verify hub can make requests to it.